anudeep348/sample-react-form/README.md

 ### The project is deployed on Netlify and can be accessed [here](https://form-validation-rose.vercel.app/)

-# To use react hokk form with zod follow the steps below:
+# To use react hook form with zod follow the steps below:

 1. Install the following packages: